magicmemories/eks-helm-deploy/README.md

 ### `atomic`

 If set, upgrade process rolls back changes made in case of failed upgrade.
+Must be either `'true'` or `'false'`, defaults to `'true'`.

 ### `wait`